 This Chocolate Cherry Pear Crisp is a simple yet satisfying dessert that is sure to please!
 Juicy pears are combined with chocolate chips and dried cherries, then baked in the oven with a sweet and buttery oat topping.
 This is a fall and winter treat that you don’t want to miss – it will warm you to your toes and make your whole kitchen smell amazing!
+So if you’ve been looking for delicious dessert recipes with pears, this recipe is for you!
+(And if you love fruity desserts, check out my recipe for Strawberry Almond Buckle.)

-And now let’s talk ingredients:
+And now let’s talk about ingredients:

 Pears – Some pears hold up better to cooking than others.
 Green or red Anjou, Bosc, or Seckel are all good choices.
 And feel free to mix it up and use more than one variety.